Michaelangel007/nanofont3x4/README.md

 * Manual Fake Bold

 You can easily do a manual fake bold by dimming the font and brightening the areas you want bolded.
+I regret I don't have code for this.

 The reason for the funny dimensions is so that the resolution maps 1:1 on the iPhone 5.